Constraints, Conserved Charges and Extended BRST Algebra for a 3D Field-Theoretic Example for Hodge Theory: BRST Invariant Lagrangian Density at the Quantum Level: Off-Shell Nilpotent BRST Symmetries

 It is straightforward to check that if we apply the BRST symmetry transformation $s_b$ on the above {\it final} expression, it turns out to be zero (i.e. $s_b [\dot \rho\, \beta ] = 0 $).
 Thus, the precise expression for the off-shell nilpotent version ($Q_B^2 = 0$) of the BRST charge $Q_B$ (that emerges out from the non-nilpotent $Q_b^2 \neq 0$ version of the Noether charge $Q_b$) is:

-It is worthwhile to mention that {\it only} the first three terms, in the above expression for the BRST charge $Q_B$, are {\it new} that have been obtained by exploiting the theoretical tricks that have been proposed in our earlier work [30].
+It is worthwhile to mention that {\it only} the first three terms, in the above expression for the BRST charge $Q_B$, are {\it new} that have been obtained by exploiting the theoretical tricks that have been proposed in our earlier work [34].
 To be precise, we have used mainly the Gauss divergence theorem and the appropriate set of EL-EoMs to derive the above three {\it new} terms.
 The rest of the terms of $Q_B$ are {\it same} as the ones that are present in the expression for the Noether BRST charge $Q_b$ because {\it these} terms are BRST-invariant.
 It is interesting to point out that, ultimately, we can check that the following is {\it true}, namely;

 To corroborate the above claim, we have to explicitly compute the l.h.s. of the above equation by directly applying the off-shell nilpotent BRST symmetry transformations $s_b$ [cf. Eq.
 (17)] on the above expression for $Q_B$ [cf. Eq.
 (32)].
+It is pertinent to point out that {\it both} the charges (21) and (32) are (i) equivalent to each-other, and (ii) conserved.
+This is due to the fact that we have used {\it only} (i) the appropriate EL-EoMs, and (ii) the Gauss divergence theorem to derive (32) from (21).
+In the context of Noether's theorem, it is an undeniable truth that the Noether conserved charge (corresponding to a continuous symmetry transformation) can be recast into many different forms by using the appropriate EL-EoMs and the Gauss divergence theorem (without spoiling the conservation law).